- Manuscript Descriptions

 - Search the Manuscript Descriptions – Technical Aspects

-In order to make the manuscripts accessible to as many people and fields, as possible, the manuscripts are described according to palaeographic, art historical, musicological and philological criteria, as well as with regard to questions concerning the transfer of knowledge and the use of manuscripts.
+In order to make the manuscripts accessible to as many people and fields, as possible, the manuscripts were described according to palaeographic, art historical, musicological and philological criteria, as well as with regard to questions concerning the transfer of knowledge and the use of manuscripts.
 Everything is presented using the same scheme.
 Due to the heterogeneity of the secondary literature no uniformity of the quality or quantity of the provided data, can be offered.
 This also applies to pure codicological data such as for example the composition of quires.

 Structure and categories of the manuscript descriptions